safe-global/safe-docs/reference/safe-core-sdk/auth-kit/README.md

 The Auth Kit can integrate several providers in the form of **"packs"**.
 A pack is a piece of code that works with the chosen provider to give Safe users access to new services.

-To use each pack, the right packages needs to be installed:
+To use each pack, you need to ensure that the appropriate packages are installed.

 - [SafeAuth](./SafeAuthPack.md#install)